cxchan1/BeastKeeper/README.md

 # BeastKeeper

 > The worldʼs hottest new startup is BeastKeeper(Should be PokemonFinder).
-Nearby Pokemon allow you to carousel of any nearby that looking for new trainer (instead of home).
+Nearby Pokemon allow you to carousel of any nearby pokemon.

 <img alt="BeastKeeper" src="assets/demo.png">